EcoG-io/iso15118/README.md

 > - Python >= 3.7

-Also, since the project depends on external custom packages, it is necessary to set the credentials for Switch PYPI server as ENVs:
+Also, since the project depends on external custom packages, it is necessary to set the credentials for the Switch PYPI server as ENVs:
    ```shell
    $ export PYPI_USER=****
    $ export PYPI_PASS=****
    ```

-Contact André <andre@switch-ev> if you require the credentials.
+Contact André <andre@switch-ev.com> if you require the credentials.

 There are two recommended ways of running the project: